 Modern electronic devices are constructed with resistors, diodes, transistors, integrated circuits which are made by semiconductor materials.
 Nowadays, silicon is the most used semiconductor in power electronic components: diodes, thyristors, IGBT, MOSFET transistors, etc. The reason is that the silicon is resistant to very high temperature and current.
 The maximum operation temperature of silicon transistors is 150oC while for example germanium transistor has up to 70oC.
 The silicon is not a conductor in the true sense of the word.
 It conducts electricity under certain conditions.
 The silicon is semiconductor material which is insulator at the absolute zero temperature (0K).
 With increasing of temperature, a thermal energy will cause a covalent electrons fraction which becomes free.

 The silicon with added impurities can become N-type semiconductor or P-type semiconductor.
-If the impurity with five valence electrons-donor (nitrogen-N, phosphorus-P, arsenic-As, antimony-Sb, bismuth- Bi) is added to the tetravalent pure silicon, the four impurity electrons will be covalently tied up with four neighborly Si atoms and forming covalent bonds.
-The fifth electron remains free and thanks to thethermal energy it chaotically moves in the crystal lattice.
-If an external electric field exists the electron will conduct electricity.
-The P-type semiconductor is formed by adding trivalent impurity- acceptor (indium-In, boron-B, aluminum-Al, and gallium-Ga) to the tetravalent pure silicon the covalent bonds will be formed with three Si atoms.
+If the impurity with five valence electrons donor (Nitrogen-N, Phosphorus-P, Arsenic-As, Antimony-Sb, Bismuth- Bi) is added to the pure tetravalent silicon, the four impurity electrons will be covalently tied up with four neighbourly Si atoms and forming covalent bonds.
+The fifth electron remains free and thanks to the thermal energy it chaotically moves in the crystal lattice.
+Free electrons conduct electricity if an external electric field exists.
+The P-type semiconductor is formed by adding trivalent impurity- acceptor (indium-In, boron-B, aluminum-Al, and gallium-Ga) to the pure tetravalent silicon the covalent bonds will be formed with three Si atoms.
 An empty space is known as a hole.
 The formed hole is free to move in the crystal lattice.
 In this case, the positively charged holes will conduct electricity.